Looking for Something?

 Dinner time

 Now it’s time to indulge in another meal.
-Head over to LaSalle Kitchen & Tavern in downtown South Bend for some elevated food options to pair with one of the best craft beer selections in the area.
+Head over to Cascade in downtown South Bend for an elevated dining experience right on river.
+You'll get a spectacular view of the River Lights.
 Near Notre Dame, Rocco’s Restaurant is a must for pizza.
 Barnaby’s Pizza is another local institution.
 Evil Czech Brewery in Mishawaka is widely known for its food to go along with craft beer brewed on site.
 If you’re feeling somewhat adventurous, Jesús Latin Grill in downtown Mishawaka is your spot for unique flavor.

 Out on the town